How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms: Uniqueness of the Distributions of Euler curves up to actions

 In this section we show how studying distributions on the space on Euler curves---or persistence diagrams, since homology determines Euler characteristic---can bypass this process.
-We can construct distributions of topological summaries by considering the pushforward of the uniform measure on the sphere along a topological transform.
-In particular, if $\mu$ is the Lebesgue measure on $S^{d-1}$, then the pushforward measure $\ECT_*(\mu)$ is a measure on the space of Euler curves defined by $\ECT_*(\mu)(A)=\mu(\ECT^{-1}(A))$.
-This pushforward measure is naturally invariant under $O(d)$ actions, since Lebesgue measure on the sphere is $O(d)$ invariant; acting on a shape and acting on the space of directions using the same element of $O(d)$ produces the same Euler curve.
+We can construct distributions of topological summaries through the pushforward under the topological transform of the uniform measure over the sphere.
+If $\mu$ is the Lesbesgue measure over $S^{d-1}$ then the pushforward measure $\ECT_*(\mu)$ is a measure over the space of Euler curves defined by $\ECT_*(\mu)(A)=\mu(\ECT^{-1}(A))$.
+These pushforward measures are naturally invariant of $O(d)$ actions as the Lebesgue measure on the sphere is $O(d)$ invariant; acting on a shape and acting on the space of directions using the same element of $O(d)$ produces the same Euler curve.
 The key development of this section, Theorem~\ref{thm:align}, is the proof that for ``generic'' shapes the pushforward of the Lebesgue measure to the space of Euler curves uniquely determines that shape up to an $O(d)$ action.
 Additionally, our proof of this theorem is constructive.
 If we know the actual transforms of two generic shapes and we recognize they produce the same distribution of Euler curves, then we construct an element of $O(d)$ that relates them.
 However, the deeper implication is that knowing the distribution of Euler curves for a generic shape is a sufficient statistic for shape comparison.
 Continuing the aforementioned example, we can compare an arbitrarily embedded tiger and lion without ever aligning them.
+The theoretical ideas stated in this section were translated into an algorithm that ``aligns" shapes without requiring correspondences in \cite{Wang}.

 We now specify what we mean by a ``generic shape.''

 \begin{defn} A geometric simplicial complex $K$ in $\R^d$ with vertex set $X$ is \define{generic} if \begin{itemize} \item[(1)] the Euler curves for the height functions $h_v$ are distinct for all $v\in S^{d-1}$, and \item[(2)] the vertex set $X$ is in general position. \end{itemize} \end{defn}